mui/material-ui/docs/src/pages/company/careers/react-engineer.md

 # React Engineer

-<p class="description">We are looking for a React Engineer to support the advanced components team, build new ambitious enterprise features, and grow the open-source adoption.</p>
+<p class="description">We are looking for a React Engineer to support the advanced components team, build new ambitious complex features, and grow the open-source adoption.</p>

 ## Details of the Role